 ‘Compostable’ is even cosier.
 It promises we can turn our waste into an earthy, nutrient-rich plant tonic – right in our own backyard.

-The problem is that there are no rules around these words.
+The problem is that the definitions for these words can vary, depending on their use.
 Almost everything will degrade given enough time.
 And ‘compostable’ waste might be the last thing you’d want in your compost bin.

 Understanding what we mean when we add ‘bio’ to ‘degrade’ or ‘home’ to ‘composting’ helps us make better decisions about the materials we buy – particularly plastics.

 Biodegradability is the ability of a material to degrade through the action of living organisms such as bacteria or fungi.
 These organisms use the material as a source of energy to grow.
 In the process of being ‘consumed’, the material breaks into smaller and smaller pieces.
 Eventually, all the energy-containing compounds are used up.